PawseySC/hpc-container-training/_episodes/14-build-intro.md

 As the image builds, let's discuss this important matter.

 Singularity does not allow for privileges escalation.
 In other words, if you are a standard user and you run `singularity`, any command inside the container will be run with the privileges of the standard user, *i.e.* without admin powers.
 If you try and `sudo` from inside the container you will get an error.

 On the other hand, if your user can run with *sudo*, and if you then decide to run Singularity as `sudo singularity`, then you will run any command from inside the container with admin powers.
 This design contributes to making Singularity safe to run on HPC: users without admin rights are unable to escalate their privileges from inside the containers.

 However, when building a container image you might need to install software using commands that require admin rights, *e.g.* `apt get` in Ubuntu/Debian or `yum` in Centos.
 To achieve this, you need to run `sudo singularity build`, as we have just done above.

-This requirement implies that you must carry out your build in a machine where you DO have admin rights.
+This requirement implies that you must carry out your build in a machine where you **DO** have admin rights.
 Ruling out HPC systems, suitable platforms to build container images can be your laptop, an office workstation, or a virtual machine on the cloud.

 ### Remote build

 What if you need to build an image from a system where you don't have admin privileges, *i.e.* you can't run commands with *sudo*?

-Singularity offers the option to run a build remotely, using the **Sylabs Remote Builder**; once again (see below) you will need a Sylabs account and an `access token` to use this feature.
+Singularity offers the option to run a build remotely, using the **Sylabs Remote Builder**;
+once again (see below) you will need a Sylabs account and an `access token` to use this feature.
 If this is the case, just use `singularity build -r` to proceed with the remote build.
 Once finished, the image will be downloaded so that it's ready to use:

 ```
 $ singularity build -r lolcow_remote.sif lolcow.def
 ```
-{: .bash}
+{: .source}

 ```
 INFO:    Remote "default" added.